Pagehey/wise_gopher/README.md

     end
 end
 ```
-You should declare the params with `.param` so you can pass the parameters as a hash to `.execute_with`:
+You should declare the params with `param` so you can pass the parameters as a hash to `execute_with`:
 ```ruby
 PopularArticle.execute_with(author_name: "PageHey", published_after: Date.today - 1.month)
 ```

-If any parameter is missing or if you call `.execute` for a class that needs some, it will raise `WiseGopher::ArgumentError`.
+If any parameter is missing or if you call `execute` for a class that needs some, it will raise `WiseGopher::ArgumentError`.

 Before query execution, the placeholders will be replaced with the standard `?` placeholder or with the `$1`, `$2` ... numbered placeholders for PostgreSQL database.

-To declare the column in result, you should use `.row` and pass it a block.
+To declare the column in result, you should use `row` and pass it a block.
 Calling this method will create a `Row` class nested into your query class.
 The block will be then executed in `Row` class context.
-In this context you can use `.column` but also define method, include module, basicaly write any code you would find in a class delacration.
+In this context you can use `column` but also define method, include module, basicaly write any code you would find in a class delacration.

 The goal of this syntax is to gather in the same file the input and output logic of the query while keeping dedicated classes for each logic.
-You can provide a custom class to `.row` if you prefer.
+You can provide a custom class to `row` if you prefer.
 If you still pass the block to the method, the `WiseGopher::Row` module will be included in the class before evaluating it, so you can have this syntax:
 ```ruby
 # /my_custom_row.rb
 class MyCustomRow